-AsyncResult.result '''
+AsyncResult.result Task return value.
 Note: When the task has been executed, this contains the return value.
 If the task raised an exception, this will be the exception instance.

-AsyncResult.revoke(connection=None, terminate=False, signal=None, wait=False, time-out=None)
+AsyncResult.revoke (connection=None, terminate=False, signal=None, wait=False, timeout=None) Send revoke signal to all workers.